gbadev-org/tonc/content/hardware.md

         <td>var</td>
         <td>var</td>
         <td>16 bit</td>
         <td>Game Pak ROM.
 This is where the game is located and execution starts, except when you're running from a multiboot cable.
 This size is variable, but the limit is 32 MB.
-It's a 16-bit bus, so THUMB code is preferable over ARM code here.</td>
+It's a 16-bit bus, so Thumb code is preferable over ARM code here.</td>
       </tr>
       <tr>
         <th>Cart RAM</th>